Wychwood classic: The Swan Inn

-Looking for a romantic escape or maybe just a dog-friendly stride out and Sunday lunch?
+Looking for a romantic escape or a dog-friendly stride out and Sunday lunch?
 The Cotswolds' pretty Maytime Inn has your back and then some.

 The 17th century pub was taken over by Dominic and Alfie (the dog – no kidding) last year, and the dated interior was ripped out and replaced with a sympathetic refurb with Cotswold stone and log fires taking centre stage, but where there are a few welcome funkier touches, particularly in the bar and dining space, with some very cool wooden bar stools; a bar frame punctuated by traditional beer barrels; slouchy leather sofas and metal recycled stools.

 Asthall is famous in its own right, as home of the Mitford sisters, and it also has a stunning 11th century church set next to the Manor house that I’m totally gutted that I didn’t get to visit in any great detail – I arrived late to the pub in the evening and had to leave early the next morning but I drove by it twice and it struck a chord with me.

 Asthill is in an area with an abundance of wonderful things to see and do.
 Plenty of walking from the front door of The Maytime Inn itself but also you’re near to the Cotswold Wildlife Park and Burford if you have kids or parents in mind.

 Anyway, back to The Maytime Inn.
 This, in my opinion, is a great option for an overnighter/weekender as there are 6 very well appointed ensuite bedrooms.
 Here’s my vlog, that takes (*cough*) seamlessly you through the garden, courtyard and into the bedroom.

 You can see from the vlog that my room was not particularly spacious but well appointed, with lovely Cowshed products.
 Ideal really and with prices starting around £95 it’s good value too.